-In another room in the building, Michael Verey and other Schroeder Wagg men met the BMH board to also discuss the nights meeting.
-Sir William Lyons, BMH board member and Jaguar founder decided to act as a mediator between the two sides.
+In another room in the building, Michael Verey and other Schroeder Wagg men met the BMH Board to also discuss the nights meeting.
+Sir William Lyons, BMH Board member and Jaguar founder decided to act as a mediator between the two sides.
 At 11.15pm Sir William Lyons along with Michael Verey met up at Sir Siegmund Warburg’s flat in Belgrave Square, London with Sir Donald Stokes and John Barber.

 Stokes made it clear that the proposal that the merger was off unless Sir George Harriman resigned came from Sir Frank Kearton of the IRC and not from him (Stokes) and that this was wrong.
 However, it was then made clear that the price of the merger was Sir George Harriman’s resignation!

 Sir William Lyons then reluctantly agreed to explore the possibility of Sir George Harriman resigning.
-At 9.15am on 16 February 1968 Sir Donald Stokes ‘phoned Sir Frank Kearton at his Courtaulds office to place on record that at no time did he push for Sir George Harriman to resign or be moved to a ceremonial non-effective position in the merged company.
+At 9.15am on 16 February 1968 Sir Donald Stokes ‘phoned Sir Frank Kearton at his Courtaulds office to place on record that at no time did he push for Sir George Harriman to resign or be moved to a ceremonial non-executive position in the merged company.